What happens to property owned before marriage?

 What is property?

-The definition of ‘property’ in the Family Law Act is very board, essentially including everything the parties have, regardless of the name the asset is registered in.
+The definition of ‘property’ in the Family Law Act is very board, essentially involves everything the parties have, regardless of the name the asset is registered in.

 The property division process: